1995 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-According to auction records, low grades remain relatively stable, while high-quality ones have good collection value.
+According to auction records, low grades remain relatively stable, while high-quality specimens have strong collector value.

 Date ↓PlatformPrice ⇅Grade ⇅